Debugging Rcpp with VSCode

 3. R packages documentation

-Step 0: Installing necessary R packages
+Step 0: Install Required R Packages

-2. devtools : Necessary for building the R package
+2. devtools : For building R packages

-4. testhat : For creating unit-tests
+4. testthat : For unit testing

-Step 1: Getting VSCode to work with C++
+Step 1: Set Up VSCode for C++

 1. C/C++ Extension Pack